Promoting Agricultural Sustainability

-Sturgeon County promotes the adoption of sustainable agricultural practices and recognizes the importance of innovations in the Agriculture Industry.
+Sturgeon County promotes sustainable agricultural practices and the importance of Agricultural innovations.

 What is Agricultural Sustainability and why is it important?

-Agricultural Sustainability is achieved by harvesting or using a resource in a way that the resource is not depleted or permanently damaged.
+Agricultural Sustainability is achieved by harvesting or using a resource in a way that ensures the resource is not depleted or permanently damaged.
 When we think of Agriculture, it is easy to see where this applies.
-Farming is an imperative industry that is connected to the land.
-The soil, water and ecological resources of the land are needed by agriculture for the industry to succeed and thrive.
-Sturgeon County seeks to increase the balance between agriculture and these resources to ensure a long and prosperous future for the adults of today and the children of tomorrow.
+Farming is essential while at the same time it relies on healthy soil, water and ecological resources.
+Sturgeon County seeks to increase the balance between agriculture and these resources to enhance our quality of life while building a more sustainable future.

-Sturgeon County works with agricultural producers to find innovative solutions to sustainability issues pertinent to their operation.
-The primary goal is to help producers adopt beneficial management practices that will make farms more profitable and sustainable.
+Sturgeon County works with agricultural producers to find innovative solutions to sustainability issues with their operation.
+Our goal is to help producers adopt practices that will make farms more profitable and sustainable.